 Claim #6: Green Tea is Good for the Brain

 Research has yielded positive results and shown that green tea consumption helps prevent Alzheimer’s and Parkinson’s disease in both animal and lab models.
-While since is unsure as to why this occurs, and it is yet to be tested out on humans to conclude that it is actually effective, but hopes are high.
+While science is unsure as to why this occurs, and it is yet to be tested out on humans to conclude that it is actually effective, but hopes are high.

 Claim #7: Green Tea Works Better in High Amounts

 We’ve all heard that too much of a good thing is bad.
 In this case, it seriously is.
 Most of us become obsessed with green tea due to the health and beauty benefits it carries, but remember like all other forms of beverages containing caffeine, green tea is addictive too.
 The excessive intake of caffeine and polyphenols leads to problems like tremors, indigestion and in extreme cases insomnia.

 So ease up on the green tea.
 You don’t need to chug it down, enjoy a cup every now and then, and let the amazing drink do its work!

 Claim #8: Green Tea May Increase Lifespan!